the-turing-way/the-turing-way/book/website/collaboration/task-management.md

 * Next - tasks you will do the next day, or the next week
 * Doing - tasks you have started - this column needs to have as few tasks as possible!
 * Done - tasks that are done
-* "Won't fix" - tasks which you decide do not need to be done
+* Dropped / "won't fix" - tasks which you decide do not need to be done

 The same principle can be applied on the level of projects.
 For example if you are involved in co-authoring multiple papers, you might want to focus on two papers first and submitting them before moving onto others, rather than contributing to five in parallel.

+__TODO more on not urgent & important__

 ### Doing tasks

-* Put the task on your calendar
-* Pomodoro
-* "Eat The Frog"
+Now you should have a clearer picture of what needs to be done next.
+In a scrum setting, you could pick several tasks to do in the next sprint.
+You could also plan the tasks as appointments on your calendar.
+Next to already blocking out the time you need to do the task, this can help you get better at estimating how long each task should take.
+An alternative to planning each individual task on your calendar, is having some themed days or time blocks.
+For example you can block every Wednesday morning for writing tasks, and spend that time period on any "next" writing tasks that need to be done.

+In a team, likely everybody will have tasks they need to work on individually, vs meetings with with others.
+It might be efficient to designate different days or times as "meeting times" vs "deep work" times, so that everybody can have uninterrupted blocks of time.

+"Deep work" times can be done in a group too - shared pomodoro?

 ## Systems / project "pulse"